WhiteMagic2014/gpt-magic/README.md

 ## Version

+### 1.12.3

+- Updated:  The CreateChatCompletionRequest to support Predicted Outputs.
+Audio input and output.

 ### 1.12.2

 - Update:  CreateChatCompletionRequest add new param `store` .
 Whether or not to store the output of this chat